Special Christmas gift: TV anchor Rigby prepares for second kidney transplant – from state rep brother

 Tim Rigby is a graduate of Ferndale Area High School and the University of Pittsburgh at Johnstown.

-He first joined WJAC-TV in 1981 in the sports department and was sports director from 1989-2011.
+He first joined WJAC-TV in 1981 in the sports department and was the sports director from 1989 to 2011.
 He returned to the station in March 2015 as the news anchor for the morning and noon broadcasts.

 Until taking a break this week, he has been the news anchor for the 11 p.m. news.